knative/docs/docs/eventing/samples/writing-event-source/01-theory.md

 1. A "contributor" knows about the foreign protocol but is not a Knative expert.
 2. Knative Eventing expert knows how Knative Eventing components are implemented, configured and deployed, but is not an expert in all the foreign protocols that sources may implement.

 These two roles will often not be the same person.
-We want to confine the job of the "contributor" to implementing the `Receive Adapter`, and specifying what configuration their adapter needs connect, subscribe, or do whatever it does.
+We want to confine the job of the "contributor" to implementing the `Receive Adapter`, and specifying what configuration their adapter needs to connect, subscribe, or do whatever it does.

 The Knative Eventing developer exposes the protocol configuration as part of the Source `CRD`, and the controller passes any required configuration (which may include resolved data like URLs) to the `Receive Adapter`.